Homological algebra of Nakayama algebras and 321-avoiding permutations: Relation to 321-avoiding permutations and proofs

 We can now give a proof of our first main result: \begin{theorem} Let $A_{\pi}$ be a Nakayama algebra corresponding to the 321-avoiding permutation $\pi$.
 Then the number of indecomposable projective $A$-modules with injective dimension one is equal to the number of fixed points of $\pi$.

-\end{theorem} \begin{proof} By \ref{samenumberprojdimone} the number of indecomposable projective $A$-modules with injective dimension one equals the number of indecomposable injective $A$-modules with projective dimension one.
-Those modules were counted for a general Nakayama algebra with corresponding Dyck path $\mathcal{D}$ in \ref{corollaryP} and in \ref{theoremP} we saw that this number coincides with the fixed points of the 321-avoiding permutation $\pi$ which is the image of $D$ under the Billey-Jockusch-Stanley bijection.
+\end{theorem} \begin{proof} By Lemma \ref{samenumberprojdimone} the number of indecomposable projective $A$-modules with injective dimension one equals the number of indecomposable injective $A$-modules with projective dimension one.
+Those modules were counted for a general Nakayama algebra with corresponding Dyck path $\mathcal{D}$ in Corollary \ref{corollaryP} and in Theorem \ref{theoremP} we saw that this number coincides with the fixed points of the 321-avoiding permutation $\pi$ which is the image of $D$ under the Billey-Jockusch-Stanley bijection. \end{proof}